caroleolivier/caroleolivier.github.io/_posts/2017-10-06-styling-react-app.md

 <br/>

 And that's it, I am all set for styling my React application.
 CSS Modules allows me to easily scope styles to a single component and SASS helps me to write nice maintainable CSS.
+If you want to see a simple example of how it works, you can check out the code [here](https://github.com/caroleolivier/minimal-react-starter/tree/v4.0.0).